Skip to content

 Jõesuu

-A 300 m² species-rich flower meadow will be planted in the green area opposite the Jõesuu bus stop.
+seeds of 36 plant species sown there.
 There are many heavily mowed lawns in Jõesuu, and the creation of the pilot area will provide the community with an alternative to the colourful floral displays that lawns certainly do not offer.
 Raising awareness of the impacts of mowing and the potential for more vibrant public landscaping will provide an opportunity to adjust plans for mowed areas.

 Sindi